-Glen is responsible for guiding the objectives, mission and development of the Oquirrh Hills Performing Arts Alliance (OHPAA) the Board of Directors that provide funding for operations at The Empress.
+Suzanne is responsible for guiding the objectives, mission and development of the Oquirrh Hills Performing Arts Alliance (OHPAA) the Board of Directors that provide funding for operations at The Empress.
 The OHPAA board identifies and hires the Executive and Artistic Directors and works very closely with them on advancing the programs and offerings of The Empress that are in-line with the OHPAA mission statement.

 Nathan is responsible for The Empress Theatre's consistent achievement of its mission and financial objectives.
 Additionally, in close coordination with the Artistic Director and Board of Directors, he is responsible for, strategic planning and goal setting, developing and managing budgets, and Day-to-day operations.